 A handy kitchen gadget, the electric bread knife houses a small motor to move the blade back and forth for you, so all you need to do is move it down through the bread.

 - One-piece Knives

-As their name suggests, this type of knife, is constructed from a single piece of steel, making for excellent stability and manoeuvrability.
+As their name suggests, this type of knife is constructed from a single piece of steel, making for excellent stability and maneuverability.

 - Offset Knives

-These knives feature a blade which is offset from the handle.
+These knives feature a blade that is offset from the handle.
 Their primary function is to reduce the strain put on your wrist during use.

 - Full Tang Knives